Skip to content

 ansible_python_interpreter: /usr/bin/python3

-Maybe we can create the environment on the host and mount it into the container (just need to ensure the python version is correct)
+One option is to create the environment on the host and mount it into the container, provided the Python version matches.

 Python 3.6.6 (default, Aug 13 2018, 18:24:23)

-Please note this does not have persistence.
-If you destroy your container the venv will disappear and you have to recreate.
+This does not have persistence.
+If you destroy the container, the venv will disappear and you have to recreate it.

 Ideally the custom venv setup should be part of the deployment process